MichaelObasa/multi-cloud-k8s/README.md

 Prometheus and Grafana were integrated using Helm Charts.
 Dashboards were configured to observe node metrics, pods, and system health across both EKS and AKS.

 ##💡 Lessons Learned
-IAM permissions can slow you down fast on AWS.
+- IAM permissions can slow you down fast on AWS.

-GitHub Actions YAML config requires patience and precise trigger logic.
+- GitHub Actions YAML config requires patience and precise trigger logic.

-Managing secrets securely across two clouds is trickier than expected.
+- Managing secrets securely across two clouds is trickier than expected.

+---

+🤝 Contributions & Feedback
+Open to suggestions, improvements, or collabs!
+Feel free to fork, open issues, or drop me a message.

+---